Small and Disadvantaged Business Acquisition Policy

 Except for solicitations for services that are personal in nature, each solicitation that has subcontracting possibilities and is expected to exceed $100,000 ($300,000 for construction) shall specify that each noncovered company’s offer must include a subcontracting plan that describes the vendor’s commitment to provide covered companies the maximum practicable opportunity to participate in contract performance meeting the requirements in the acquisition and consistent with the vendor’s efficient contract performance.
 The subcontracting plan must be acceptable to the contracting officer in order for the vendor to be awarded the contract.

 To determine if subcontracting possibilities exist, the contracting officer may consider whether firms engaged in the business of furnishing the goods, services, or construction to be acquired customarily contract for performance of part of the work or if they maintain in-house capability; the nature of the supplies or services to be subcontracted; the known availability of covered companies in the geographical area where the work will be performed; and the potential contractor's long-standing relationship with its suppliers.

 The contracting officer will document any determination that no subcontracting possibilities exist.
 Subcontracting plans are not required from covered companies.

-At least annually, the small-company specialist will--
+At least annually, the supplier diversity program specialist will--

 - consult with the chief acquisition officer, about the Board's acquisition record with covered companies, possible categories of acquisitions to be wholly or partially set aside for covered companies, and ways of increasing the participation of covered companies consistent with efficient contract performance; and